thacuber2a03/jsonparser/assets/jsonparser.md

 # {{ page.title }}

-hello again. if you don't know why I'm welcoming you as if you had been in this site already, you should go check [the other part](/jsonlexer).
+hello again. if you're wondering why I'm welcoming you as if you had been in this site already, you should go check [the other part](/jsonlexer).

 anyways, a JSON parser. doesn't seem that hard.